SirNacho/SirNacho/README.md

-## Yo!
+# Yo!
-My name is SirNacho and I'm a software engineer currently pursuing my Bachelors in Computer Science with a concentration in software development at DePaul University.
+My name is SirNacho and I'm a software developer currently pursuing my Bachelors in Computer Science with a concentration in software development at DePaul University.

+I'm currently learning about systems with C/C++ and machine learning with python/C++

 <!--
 **SirNacho/SirNacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.